aptech/docs/docs/data-management/data-cleaning.rst

     3 4

-Conditionally deleting data from a matrix
+Conditionally deleting rows of data
 ++++++++++++++++++++++++++++++++++++++++++++++

-:func:`delif` conditionally delete data from a matrix based upon a logical vector.
+:func:`delif` conditionally deletes rows from a matrix, dataframe or string array  based upon a logical vector.

 ::